-The amounts borrowed under the Note Agreement are collateralized by substantially all of the assets of the Company, excluding intellectual property, and bear interest at the one-month LIBOR plus 7.05%, which was 7.50% on June 30, 2016.
+The amounts borrowed under the Note Agreement are collateralized by substantially all of the assets of the Company, excluding intellectual property, and bear interest at the one-month LIBOR plus 7.05%, which was 7.57% on September 30, 2016.
 The Company paid interest only payments on the amounts borrowed under the Note Agreement through July 31, 2016.
-After the interest only period, the Company will repay the amounts borrowed in equal monthly installments until the maturity date of July 1, 2019.
+Beginning August 1, 2016, the Company began repaying and will continue to repay the amounts borrowed in equal monthly installments until the maturity date of July 1, 2019.
 The Note Agreement requires payment of a final fee of 4.75% of the aggregate original principal of amounts borrowed, which the Company is accruing over the term of the Note Agreement.
-In addition, amounts borrowed may be prepaid at the option of the Company in denominations of not less than \$1.0 million, and any amounts prepaid prior to the second anniversary of the borrowing date and after the first anniversary of the borrowing date, and 0.5% if prepaid prior to the maturity date and after the second anniversary of the borrowing date.
-The effective interest rate for the Note Agreement, including final fee interest and non-cash interest, is 9.9%.
+In addition, amounts borrowed may be prepaid at the option of the Company in denominations of not less than \$1.0 million, and any amounts prepaid are subject to a prepayment premium of 1.5% if prepaid prior to the first anniversary of the borrowing date, 1.0% if prepaid prior to the second anniversary of the borrowing date and after the first anniversary of the borrowing date, and 0.5% if prepaid prior to the maturity date and after the second anniversary of the borrowing date.
+The effective interest rate for the Note Agreement, including final fee interest and non-cash interest, is 10.01%.